lgreenlaw2022/Database-Assingment/README.md

 >  I propose ONLY adding a constraint where and when it is truly and provably necessary.
 That way databases are allowed to focus just on storing and retrieving data, which is the role they truly excel at.

+comment on why I standardized multi choice to be numbers
 ### file structure